 Your gums are a soft tissue that bond against your teeth.
 Ideally, your gums will stick to your teeth to help keep them strong and in place.
 Healthy gums are generally a light pink color while unhealthy gums are dark red and inflamed.
 As plaque rests on your teeth, your gums begin to become irritated due to the high presence of bacteria.
 The gums will then begin to slowly recede from your teeth which can lead to loosened teeth, exposed bone, and damage to the exposed areas.

-When plaque is allowed to stay for long periods of time (such as when not flossing or brushing daily,) it will begin to form a harder substance called tartar.
-Tartar can only be removed by a dentist, and if left untreated, it will begin to push your gums away from your teeth.
-Periodontal disease begins from this vicious cycle: tartar pushes your gums away exposing more of the tooth, and then more tartar begins to form on this area of the tooth.
-If left untreated, your teeth will be at risk of becoming loose and the exposed bones can become painfully damaged.
+When plaque is allowed to stay for long periods of time (such as when not flossing or brushing daily), it will begin to form a harder substance called tartar.
+A dentist can only remove tartar, and if left untreated, it will begin to push your gums away from your teeth.
+Periodontal disease begins from this vicious cycle: Tartar pushes your gums away exposing more of the tooth, and then more tartar begins to form in this area of the tooth.
+If left untreated, your teeth will be at risk of becoming loose, and the exposed bones can become painfully damaged.

-While periodontal disease can happen to anyone, there are some things that are known to increase the risk and severity of it:
+While periodontal disease can happen to anyone, some things are known to increase the risk and severity of it: